Last Updated on June 24, 2022 by Editor

 Those in search of old-fashioned, personal service, hot and BBQ sauces, NH craft beer, bread mixes, canned brown bread, soaps and lotions, kitchen gadgets, and a deli known for “Rat Trap” Cheddar, will find all that and more here.

 This well-trafficked store supports nearly 300 local vendors, and staff turnover is low.
-One employee, Joel Sherburn, has been at the deli counter for 60 years.
-(A book about Joel, “60 Years of Cutting the Cheese” is on sale near check out).
+One employee, Joel Sherburn, has been at the deli counter for 65 years (in 2024).
+A book about Joel titled, “60 Years of Cutting the Cheese,” is on sale near check out.

 This is also one of the Getaway Mavens recommendations for a quirky romantic place to pop the question in New Hampshire.

-Where to Eat in Seacoast NH On Portsmouth Outskirts
+Where to Eat in Seacoast NH Outside Portsmouth

 EAT/EXETER: Locals also recommend